-Our responsibility is to express a limited assurance conclusion on selected 2023 ESG disclosures and indicators (including GHG emissions) as presented in the 2023 GRI Content Index of the Report on pages 102 to 131 marked with the check mark I disclosures), and as presented in the annex of this report (indicators).
-We conducted our engagement in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised) 'Assurance engagements of the nanual's or reviews of historical financial information' and the International Standard on Assurance Engagements (ISAE) 3410', issued by the International Auditing and Assurance Engagements on Greenhouse Gas Statements (ISAE 3410'), issued by the International Auditing and Assurance about on whether anything has come to our attention that causes us to believe that the selected 2023 ESG disclosures and indicators (including GHG emissions) presented in the 2023 GRI Content Index (disclosures) and the annex of the report (indicators) for the year ended 31 March 2023 are not free from material misstatement evaluated against the related GRI-Criteria.
+Our responsibility is to express a limited assurance conclusion on selected 2023 ESG disclosures and indicators (including GHG emissions) as presented in the 2023 GRI Content Index of the Report on pages 102 to 131 marked with the check mark ♂ (disclosures), and as presented in the annex of this report (indicators).
+We conducted our engagement in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised) 'Assurance engagements other than audits or reviews of historical financial information' and the International Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements (ISAE 3410'), issued by the International Auditing and Assurance Standards Board.
+These standards require that we plan and perform this engagement to obtain limited assurance about on whether anything has come to our attention that causes us to believe that the selected 2023 ESG disclosures and indicators (including GHG emissions) presented in the 2023 GRI Content Index (disclosures) and the annex of the report (indicators) for the year ended 31 March 2023 are not free from material misstatement evaluated against the related GRI-Criteria.

-A limited assurance engagement undertaken in accordance with ISAE 3000 (revised) and ISAE 3410 (including GHG emissions) involves assessing the suitability in the circumstances of CFR's use of applicable criteria as the basis for the preparation of selected 2023 ESG disclosures and indicators (including GHG emissions), assessing the risks of material misstatement of these ESG disclosures and indicators whether due to fraud or error, responding to the assessed risks as necessary in the circumstances, and evaluating the overall presentation of these ESG disclosures and indicators whether due to fraud or error, responding to the assessed risks as necessary in the circumstances, and evaluating the overall presentation of these ESG disclosures and indicators.
+A limited assurance engagement undertaken in accordance with ISAE 3000 (revised) and ISAE 3410 (including GHG emissions) involves assessing the suitability in the circumstances of CFR's use of applicable criteria as the basis for the preparation of selected 2023 ESG disclosures and indicators (including GHG emissions), assessing the risks of material misstatement of these ESG disclosures and indicators whether due to fraud or error, responding to the assessed risks as necessary in the circumstances, and evaluating the overall presentation of these ESG disclosures and indicators.
 A limited assurance engagement is substantially less in scope than a reasonable assurance engagement in relation to both the risk assessment procedures, including an understanding of internal control, and the procedures performed in response to the assessed risks.
 The procedures selected depend on the assurance practitioner's judgement.